CD Polillas Ceuta

 Club Deportivo Polillas Ceuta, abbreviated as CD Polillas Ceuta, is a football club based in the Spanish enclave of Ceuta, in North Africa.

 CD Polillas Ceuta is reportedly experiencing a financial crisis because of COVID-19.
 After being taken over by BSG, the name of the club which was originally Gimnastica Ceuta was changed to CD Polillas Ceuta.

 History

-CD Polillas Ceuta was founded in 1996 by the name Gimnastica Ceuta and competed in the Segunda División, the second division of the Spanish football league system.
-Starting next season CD Ceuta senior will compete in the fifth division of the league system, the Tercera División.
-This season Gimnastica Ceuta finished 17th out of 18 participants in the Spanish U-19 League.
+Founded in 1991 as Club Gimnasio Goyu-Ryu, the club was renamed Club Gimnástica Ceuta in July 2017.
+In May 2020, Gimnástica switched name to Club Deportivo Polillas Ceuta.